 What is the Rx for CGD?

-Difference in neutrophil function in LAD1 vs LAD2?
+What is the difference in neutrophil function (rolling, tethering, etc) in LAD1 vs LAD2?

 LAD1: defect in adhesion, sticking vs LAD2: defect in rolling

 What is the cytokine that induces mast cells?

 histamine, IL4, IL13, TSLP